How To Insert A Condom Catheter

 Smart Technology Integration

 Emerging technologies are being integrated into condom catheters to provide real-time monitoring of urine output and skin condition.
-Smart catheters equipped with sensors can detect potential problems such as urinary retention, infection, or skin irritation, allowing for timely intervention.
+And smart catheters equipped with sensors can detect potential problems such as urinary retention, infection, or skin irritation, allowing for timely intervention.
 These devices can also transmit data to healthcare providers, facilitating remote monitoring and personalized care.

 Sustainability